adlnet/experienceapi_client_examples/README.md

 Prototypes created for the original BAA effort, includes a Statement viewer, Reporting example, and Tetris game example.

+The xAPI client examples are built from the original Tin Can examples from Rustici Software that now implement ADL's [xAPIWrapper](https://github.com/adlnet/xAPIWrapper).

+The examples are split into two folders, .95 for data compliant to the .95 xAPI specification and 1.0 for data compliant to the current 1.0.1 spec.
+Read more about the Experience API Spec [here](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md).

 ### 0.95/
 Contains examples based on the 0.95 version of the Experience API Specification